 Another, stronger throb of pain goes through Terra’s finger.
-It’s slowly getting worse as more and more blood leaks out with every passing second.
+It’s slowly getting worse as more blood seeps out with every passing second.
 Terra does his best to ignore it.
-He can’t rush this part in particular, or all this would be for nothing.
+He tested this trick twice before, which is why he’s not surprised by how much more he’s bleeding than he should be, but the longest he let it go on was a minute.
+Still, he can’t rush this part or all this would be for nothing.

-An impatient noise from the fae makes him look up at her.
+An impatient noise from the fae makes him look up.
 Her brow is creased again.
 “Your questions are acceptable,” he says at last.

 “Exquisite.
 And your questions are?”

-“My three questions are… Why are you attending school?
+“My three questions are… Why are you attending this school?
 What do these girls have that you gave them?
-What crime were you exiled from fae for?”
+What crime were you exiled from Faerie for?”

 The fae’s eyes narrow.
 “I accept the first one.
 Not the other two.”

-Terra jerks as his finger feels a stab of pain, repeating with every heart beat.
+Terra jerks as a stab of pain starts repeating through his finger with every heart beat.
 He’ll have to figure it out later: for now he just needs to get some info.